V for Vendetta: A Cry of Freedom

 Evey Hammond: The Co-Protagonist in Search of Freedom

-Evey Hammond The Co-Protagonist
+Evey Hammond: The Co-Protagonist

-UK totalitarian regime in v for vendetta
+The United Kingdom's totalitarian regime in V for Vendetta

 V for Vendetta and Steampunk

-The Symbolism of the Mask: More than a Simple Disguise
+The Symbolism of the Mask: More Than a Simple Disguise

-Guy Fawkes mask in V for Vendetta
+The Guy Fawkes mask in V for Vendetta

 The League of Extraordinary Gentlemen